HakimiX/ELKconfiguration/Elasticsearch.md

 You should now be authorized to make HTTP request to the distribution.virk.dk endpoint _/cvr-permanent/virksomhed/search_.
 Elasticsearch provides a JSON-style domain specific language that you can use to execute queries.
-This is refered to as the [Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/6.4/query-dsl.html) Navigate to the Body tab in postman and enter the following query:
+This is refered to as the [Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/6.4/query-dsl.html).
+Navigate to the Body tab in postman and enter the following query:

 ![text](https://github.com/HakimiX/ELKconfiguration/blob/master/images/PostRequest.png)

-This query should should fetch the following data from distribution.virk.dk.
+This query uses a company's cvr number to fetch the company's current name.
+Below is the JSON response from distribution.virk.dk endpoint _/cvr-permanent/virksomhed/search_

 ![text](https://github.com/HakimiX/ELKconfiguration/blob/master/images/PostResponse.png)